-No. Those who are breastfeeding can get any vaccines they need without fear of harm to the baby.
+No. Breastfeeding women can get any vaccines they may need without fear of harm to the baby, including COVID-19 vaccine.

 IF I AM BREASTFEEDING, ARE THERE VACCINES I SHOULD DELAY FOR MY BABY?

 No. Infants who are being breastfed can get vaccines according to the recommended immunization schedule.
 In fact, the recommended schedule is designed to ensure that babies have generated their own antibodies before maternal antibodies wane to a point that they are no longer protective.